Developer: Treyarch/Raven Software

 When it’s all said and done you’re going to uninstall the campaign and move on to Zombies and multiplayer.
 Let’s get into multiplayer first.
 I can’t stress enough that Cold War is more arcadey than Modern Warfare.
 Even in the campaign, the guns don’t have the same realistic weight, quick scoping is faster, and everything feels like it’s on fast-forward.
 The movement is about three times as fast, there are health bars above everyone’s heads, and there are scorestreaks instead of killstreaks.
 It seems like chaos coming from Modern Warfare, but it’s a nice alternative to a more serious and realistic game.
 The UI and menu are pretty much identical to Modern Warfare with a few tweaks so you can jump right in without having to relearn where everything is.
 Blueprints, attachments, load-outs, and all that are still here.
 It just feels a bit more streamlined and maybe some fat has been shaved off.
 Some will like it and some will hate it.

 The actual playing of the multiplayer is standard Black Ops affair.
 The same modes from Modern Warfare carry over like Team Deathmatch, Domination, Kill Confirmed, etc. The maps are also just as hit or miss as Modern Warfare and take some getting used to.
 Not everyone will be fans of these maps as they were with Modern Warfare’s launch maps.
-The game is faster paced and more arcade like than Modern Warfare with enemies darting across the map at an alarming and almost too hard to target speed.
+The game is faster-paced and more arcade-like than Modern Warfare with enemies darting across the map at an alarming and almost too hard-to-target speed.
 Sliding is extended, shooting feels less weighty, and the overall scope of the game is just faster and lighter.
 This isn’t something I prefer.
-I like the more realistic physics and weight of Modern Warfare as it makes the game a bit more tactical and slower paced, but not necessarily easier mind you.
-I do like the era specific weapons like the M-16, M-79, M-60, and various other weapons that have been discontinued in today’s military practices.
+I like the more realistic physics and weight of Modern Warfare as it makes the game a bit more tactical and slower-paced, but not necessarily easier mind you.
+I do like the era-specific weapons like the M-16, M-79, M-60, and various other weapons that have been discontinued in today’s military practices.

 Most people will probably come to Black Ops for its Zombies mode though.
 That’s the bread and butter of this series and it doesn’t disappoint here.
 I won’t delve too far into this mode, but the newest features are larger maps and a weapon rarity system similar to RPGs.
 You’re allowed to bring in your multiplayer loadouts the first time and I liked the larger areas with the many hidden secrets.
-I feel like this mode needs to broken off and expanded into its own game honestly.
-There is also the Dead Ops top down shooter mode which is a complete waste of time.
+I feel like this mode needs to break off and expanded into its own game honestly.
+There is also the Dead Ops top-down shooter mode which is a complete waste of time.
 It’s boring, repetitive, and feels half-baked.
-At this point Black Ops is running into the ridiculous amount of modes and heading into Mortal Kombat territory for half-baked mini-games and too many ideas at once.
+At this point, Black Ops is running into the ridiculous amount of modes and heading into Mortal Kombat territory for half-baked mini-games and too many ideas at once.